92flax/Prognostia/design.md

-# AQTE (Prognostia) - Mobile App Interface Design
+# AQTE Signal Intelligence Dashboard - Design Document

 ## Overview

-AQTE (Automated Quantitative Trading Engine) is a mobile application for AI-powered algorithmic trading of Bitcoin/crypto and stocks.
-The app follows Apple Human Interface Guidelines (HIG) for a native iOS feel with mobile portrait orientation (9:16) and one-handed usage.
+AQTE has pivoted from an automated trading engine to a **Signal Intelligence Dashboard** - a decision support system that provides complete, mathematically calculated trade setups for manual execution on Bitget.

-**Primary Exchange**: Bitget (high-leverage crypto trading) **Secondary Exchange**: Alpaca (stocks)
+**Core Philosophy**: The app does NOT execute trades.
+It provides high-precision signals with all parameters (Entry, Leverage, SL, TP) that users copy and execute manually on their exchange.

 ---